Blog

 You do not need every table on day one.
 For a solo creator, Campaigns, Content items, and Assets may be enough.
 For client work or a small agency, Approvals and Channels often become important quickly.

 The key is separating things that repeat.
-A campaign can have many content items.
-One content item can have several assets.
+A campaign can have many content items, and one item can have several assets.
 A reviewer can approve several drafts.
 Linked records keep those relationships clean without copying the same campaign name across every tab.

 Views every content calendar needs